Australians vote to determine conservative government future

 But Morrison defied the opinion polls in 2019 by leading his coalition to a narrow victory.

-His coalition holds the narrowest of majorities — 76 seats in the 151-seat House of Representatives, where parties need a majority to form government.

-Both leaders will campaign in Melbourne on Saturday before voting in their hometown of Sydney.
+Both leaders campaigned in Melbourne on Saturday morning before voting in their hometown of Sydney.

+A federal judge ordered the removal of mostly green-colored campaign signs near Melbourne polling stations that urged voters to “Put Labor Last.”
+The signs were designed to look like they were authorized by the Australian Greens, an environmental party that prefers the policies of Labor to Morrison’s coalition.
+But a business group was responsible for them.

+Albanese went with his partner Jodie Haydon, his 21-year-old son Nathan Albanese and his cavoodle Toto to vote at the Marrickville Town Hall in his inner-Sydney electorate.

+The number of asylum seekers arriving in Australian waters by boat peaked at 20,000 in 2013, the year Morrison’s coalition was first elected.

+Morrison’s first government role was overseeing a military-led operation that turned back asylum seeker boats and virtually ended the people trafficking trade from Asia.

-The first polling stations opened on the country’s east coast at 8 a.m. local time (22:00 GMT).
+The first polling stations closed on the country’s east coast at 6 p.m. local time (08:00 GMT).
 The west coast is two hours behind.
-The stations close 10 hours later.

-Due to the pandemic, more than 48% of Australia’s 17 million electors have voted early or applied for postal votes, which will likely slow the count.
+Due to the pandemic, around half of Australia’s 17 million electors have voted early or applied for postal votes, which will likely slow the count.

 Voting is compulsory for adult citizens and 92% of registered voters cast ballots at the last election.